redcrab2016/Brainfuck-Macro-Assembler/readme.md

 - firstly in **sample.pc.asm**
 - secondly in **sample.js**

-BF debugger is not yet ready :(
+BF debugger is not yet fully featured

+You can execute step by step your BF program

+    java -jar bf.jar -X sample.deb.bf

+It is advised to use the debugger with option -i and -o to use file for input/output

-But there is some online BF debuggers
+If current debugger is not efficient enough you may try some online BF debuggers

-For instance [this one](https://www.iamcal.com/misc/bf_debug/) is a good one.
+For instance [this one](https://www.iamcal.com/misc/bf_debug/) is nicely designed.

 # BF native code and assembler